 1. Cape Baily Track

 One of the most popular walking tracks in the National Park is the scenic Cape Baily Track.

-Starting at the Cape Solander Lookout, this 6km return coastal trail meanders through a beautiful landscape of sandstone cliff tops and sand dunes to the Cape Baily Lighthouse.
+Starting from the Cape Solander Lookout, this 6 km return coastal trail to the Cape Baily Lighthouse meanders through a beautiful landscape of sandstone cliff tops and sand dunes.

 2. Muru and Yena Tracks

 The Muru and Yena walking tracks connect the visitor centre with the Yena picnic area just north of Cape Solander.

-The two tracks run parrallel and can easily be combined as a 3km circuit walk, with start and finish at the Kurnell Visitor Centre.
+The two tracks run parallel and can easily be combined as a 3 km circuit walk, with start and finish at the Kurnell Visitor Centre.